tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 "The best predictor of a mutual fund’s future investment return is not the number of Morningstar stars it receives, but how low its expense ratio is."

-"Two: Trying to beat the market is a fool’s errand."
+"Trying to beat the market is a fool’s errand."

+"We want the business to be one (a) that we understand; (b) with favorable long-term prospects; (c) operated by honest and competent people; (d) available at a very attractive price."

+"price is what you pay, value is what you get"

+once you adopt a value-investment strategy, any other investment behavior starts to seem like gambling.

 # References
 - https://medium.com/@peter.simon419/value-investing-from-graham-to-buffett-and-beyond-by-greenwald-notes-d2c97d014ee5#:~:text=Value%20investors%20believe%20that%20financial,significantly%20from%20this%20intrinsic%20value.